Culby/Pharmacy-Sort/README.md

 # Run Code

-	Code is written in Jupyner notebook and using Python 3
+	Code is written in Jupyter notebook and using Python 3